jarun/nnn/README.md

 Contexts serve the purpose of exploring multiple directories simultaneously.
 4 contexts are available.
 The status of the contexts are shown in the top left corner:

-- the current context is in reverse
+- the current context is in reverse video
 - other active contexts are underlined
 - rest are inactive

-To switch to a context press the Leader key followed by the context number (1-4).

-The first time a context is entered, it copies the state of the last visited context.
+On context creation, the state of the previous context is copied.
 Each context remembers its last visited directory.

-When a context is quit, the next active context is selected.
-If the last active context is quit, the program quits.

 ##### Context-specific color

-Each context can have its own directory color specified:
+Each context can have its own directory color specified in `NNN_CONTEXT_COLORS`.

-    export NNN_CONTEXT_COLORS='1234'
 colors: 0-black, 1-red, 2-green, 3-yellow, 4-blue (default), 5-magenta, 6-cyan, 7-white

 ##### Dual pane

-Any number of `nnn` instances can be opened simultaneously using the lightweight terminal multiplexter [`dvtm`](http://www.brain-dump.org/projects/dvtm/).
-For example, to open 2 instances or a dual pane mode, have the following alias:
+Any number of `nnn` instances can be opened simultaneously using a terminal multiplexter.
+For example, to open 2 instances or a dual pane mode in `dvtm`, have the following alias:

     alias n2="dvtm -m '^h' nnn nnn"